Season 1, Episode 10

 Lorne Brown:

 So I really want to share with our listeners the part that how you’re raised and what you’re brought into these world, these programs are running whether you’re aware of them or not, and they could be limiting what you get to experience in life, or self-sabotaging yourself whether it’s intentional or unintentional.
 And you talk about how important attachment is.
 You shared a story, maybe our listeners don’t remember her but she was on the radio and TV, a Dr. Ruth story.
-And I thought that story really expresses how the environment impacts your mind, and then the mind impacts your environment, which is part of that create your reality.
+And I thought that story really expresses how the environment impacts your mind, and then the mind impacts your environment, which is part of creating your reality.
 So, do you want to share your Dr. Ruth story?

 Gila Golub:

 Just before I share my Dr. Ruth story, I’m just going to remind everyone a piece of basic science.
-Every particle in the universe has a driving, overriding force, every particle in the universe has a driving, overriding force to attach to a like particle, quark to quark, atom to atom, mammal to mammal.
+Every particle in the universe has a driving, overriding force, every particle in the universe has a driving, overriding force to attach to a particle like, quark to quark, atom to atom, mammal to mammal.
 We are organisms of attachment, other examples of attachment are magnetism, fusion and gravity.
 So it’s a big deal, it’s everything.
 And the way that Bowlby described or defined attachment is the drive or relationship characterized by the pursuit and preservation of proximity.
 So, that’s the basis that we’re working with in understanding what attachment is.
 So, if our most fundamental attachment needs are not met, and they are not met in a behaviorist world, then if our attachment needs are not met then we will spend the rest of our lives looking outside of ourselves to have those needs met.

 And it may end up that we have to anesthetize ourselves against the unbearableness of not having our attachment needs met, or it may be that we end up with five different life partners, looking for someone from outside of ourselves to fill us, which isn’t possible.
 So, the Dr. Ruth story.
 Dr. Ruth was an American psychiatrist, she is still, she’s still going strong, a sex therapist.
 And she was being interviewed a couple of years ago by Tavis Smiley, who said to her, “Dr. Ruth, how do you explain that by the time you were 10 years old your whole family had been slaughtered in the Holocaust, and you ended up coming to America and having a wonderful marriage, and a wonderful life, and a very successful career?”

 And she said in that amazing, thick, German accent, “Well Tavis,” the answer to her question was in the question.
 “By 10 years old, I had been raised in a wonderful, loving, cultured family.
-It was an Orthodox Jewish family so there was structure, and ritual, and ceremony, and I had a grandmother who absolutely doted on me.
+It was an Orthodox Jewish family so there was structure, ritual, and ceremony, and I had a grandmother who absolutely doted on me.
 So with that start in life, I was able to endure and thrive because I had that basic attachment to begin with.”

 Lorne Brown: